 iii) Oxyhaemoglobin buffer

-IMPORTANCE OF BUFFER IN BIOLOGICAL RESEARCHES
+IMPORTANCE OF BUFFER IN BIOLOGICAL RESEARCH

 2. Buffers are used to maintain the pH of most of the drugs near-neutral otherwise it causes irritation in body tissue.